N.L. reports five new cases of COVID-19 - ntv.ca

 Newfoundland and Labrador has five new confirmed cases of COVID-19 in the Western Health region.
 Contact tracing by Public Health is underway and anyone considered a close contact has been advised to quarantine.

-The second new confirmed case is a male between 60-69 years of age.
+The second new confirmed case is a male between 50-59 years of age.
 The case is a close contact of a previous known case.
-The case is connected to the cluster in the Western Health region.
+The case is not connected to the cluster in the Western Health region.

-The third new confirmed case is a female between 60-69 years of age.
+The third new confirmed case is a male under 20 years of age.
 The case is a close contact of a previous known case.
-The case is connected to the cluster in the Western Health region.
+The case is not connected to the cluster in the Western Health region.

-The fourth new confirmed case is a female between 20-39 years of age.
+The fourth new confirmed case is a male under 20 years of age.
 The case is a close contact of a previous known case.
-The case is connected to the cluster in the Western Health region.
+The case is not connected to the cluster in the Western Health region.

-The fifth new confirmed case is a male under 20 years of age.
+The fifth new confirmed case is a female under 20 years of age.
 The case is a close contact of a previous known case.
-The case is connected to the cluster in the Western Health region.
+The case is not connected to the cluster in the Western Health region.

-There are 14 new recoveries.
-There is one new recovery in the Eastern Health region, nine new recoveries in the Central Health region and four new recoveries in the Western Health region and 1,266 people have recovered.
+There are eight new recoveries.
+There are two in the Eastern Health region, three in the Central Health region and three in the Western Health region and 1,274 people have recovered.
 There are two people in hospital due to COVID-19.

 - Labrador-Grenfell Health – 0